armohamed1995/EDA_of-Home-Credit-dataset/README.md

 you Home Credit dataset can find this dataset at https://www.kaggle.com/c/home-credit-default-risk/

 # PROJECT SCOPE :
-# tTo identify defaulter and predict wether the custumer will repay the loan or not.
+# To identify defaulter and predict wether the custumer will repay the loan or not.

  # STEP 1 :